apache/yunikorn-site/docs/user_guide/gang_scheduling.md

 #### How to define task groups?

-The task group definition is a copy of the app’s real pod definition, values for fields like resources, node-selector, toleration and affinity should be the same as the real pods.
+The task group definition is a copy of the app’s real pod definition, values for fields like resources, node-selector, toleration, affinity and topology spread constraints should be the same as the real pods.
 This is to ensure the scheduler can reserve resources with the exact correct pod specification.

 #### Scheduling Policy Parameters